 Sand bedding dries quickly, does not degrade, and gives your flock a readily available dust bath.
 Some flock owners suggest putting sand on the chicken run and a safer kind of bedding within the coop, such as pine shavings or straw.

 How to clean a chicken coop can be a pretty tiring process, yet rewarding.
-Nothing beats the rewarding feeling for your efforts.
-Taking a proactive approach to your flock’s health is much simpler than waiting for the disease to strike and then treating it.
+Nothing beats the rewarding feeling of your efforts.
+Proactively maintaining the health of your flock is much simpler and more effective than waiting for diseases to strike and then addressing them.
 Nothing encourages health more than a tidy environment.
 Clean coops make healthy flocks and healthy fresh eggs and meat.